GlassPane/GlassPane/roadmap.md

         0:(0, 0, 0)           - single pos (0, 0, 0) in the overworld
         -1:(0, 0, 0):(1, 1, 1) - area from (0, 0, 0) to (1, 1, 1) in the nether
 - [ ] JSON renderer
-- [ ] auto-generate block and item models in hte dev workspace
+- [ ] auto-generate block and item models in the dev workspace
 - [ ] dependency downloader (json-based)
 - [ ] installer (will install latest Forge and the mod)